 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the County's basic financial statements.
-The combining statement of fiduciary net position, combining statement of changes in fiduciary net position, schedule of intergovernmental revenue, Lac qui Parle - Yellow Bank Watershed District statements and schedules and schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The budgetary comparison schedule debt service fund, the combining statement of fiduciary net position, combining statement of changes in fiduciary net position, schedule of intergovernmental revenue, Lac qui Parle - Yellow Bank Watershed District statements and schedules and schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
-In our opinion, the combining statement of fiduciary net position, combining statement of changes in fiduciary net position, schedule of intergovernmental revenue, Lac qui Parle - Yellow Bank Watershed District statements and schedules and schedule of expenditures of federal awards are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the budgetary comparison schedule - debt service fund, the combining statement of fiduciary net position, combining statement of changes in fiduciary net position, schedule of intergovernmental revenue, Lac qui Parle - Yellow Bank Watershed District statements and schedules and schedule of expenditures of federal awards are fairly stated, in all material respects, in relation to the basic financial statements as a whole.